Equity Markets for Dummies

 • Impact: SENSEX locked at 14,272.62(+17.24%), NIFTY locked at 4,308.05(+17.33%).

-• Reason: UPA II returned to power with better majority, no longer dependent on the Left.
+• Reason: UPA II returned to power with better majority, no more dependency on the Left.

 COVID-19 Crash (March 2020)